easttennesseecc-star/Q-Top-Dog-IDE/TOTAL_DOMINANCE_PLAN.md

 ├─ Open-source key components (goodwill)
 └─ Fair pricing (no surprises, no hourly billing)

-Result: Developers trust Q-IDE more than corporations
+Result: Developers trust Top Dog more than corporations
 ```

 ---